Menu

 Abbreviations for Opiate Sensitivity

-This number indicates the test’s opiate detection threshold in nanograms per millilitre (ng/mL).
+The number refers to the test’s stated screening cut-off in nanograms per millilitre (ng/mL).
 For example:

 Understanding Cut-Off Levels